 Not only is there a rapid payment made to your beneficiary, but it is tax-free!

-It is important that we mention other types of policies as they relate to seniors so you fully understand the options.
+As we have established, final expense coverage is a type of life insurance.
+It is important that we mention other types of life insurance for seniors, so you fully understand the available options.

-Traditional whole life has higher coverage amounts thus making the monthly premium more costly.
+Traditional whole life has higher death benefit amounts, thus making the monthly premium more costly.
 As mentioned, the reason that this product is so much more affordable is due to the smaller coverage amounts.

-Term offers high coverage amounts while costing less per month, however, these plans terminate.
-In fact, 99% of term policies are never paid out according to entrepreneur.com in a study done by Penn State University.
+Term offers high death benefits while costing less per month, but these plans terminate.
+In fact, 99% of term policies are never paid out, according to entrepreneur.com in a study done by Penn State University.

 These plans terminate after a predetermined period of time or when you reach a certain age.
 Also, term coverage is sometimes known to adjust the premiums by increasing over time.